DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 |Mapping-wpadmin|

-This section replaced the former Locations section.
+This section replaces the former Locations section.

 How to migrate old locations